Community Colleges Fight Back Against For-Profit Attacks: The Rebuttal

 Just How Similar?

-The American Association of Community Colleges recently released a brief titled, "Just How Similar?
+The American Association of Community Colleges recently released a brief titled "Just How Similar?
 Community Colleges and the For-Profit Sector."
-The study focuses on the fundamental differences between community and for-profit colleges that make it difficult to compare the two types of institutions according to the criteria that have been used recently.
-According to a press release on PR Newswire, while the post-secondary institutions may offer a number of common programs, that tends to be where the similarities end.
-These institutions serve a widely different population, which results in different outcomes and success rates overall.
+The study focuses on the fundamental differences between community and for-profit colleges that make it difficult to compare the two types of institutions according to the recently used criteria.
+According to a press release on PR Newswire, while the post-secondary institutions may offer several standard programs, that tends to be where the similarities end.
+These institutions serve a widely different population, resulting in different outcomes and success rates.

 Some of the differences noted in this study include:

 • A higher ratio of minority students at community colleges.
-More than half of all Hispanic students and 40% of Black, Native American, and Alaskan Native students were enrolled in community colleges in 2008, according to the study results posted at the American Association of Community Colleges website.
+More than half of all Hispanic students and 40% of Black, Native American, and Alaskan Native students were enrolled in community colleges in 2008, according to the study results posted on the American Association of Community Colleges website.

 • The incidence of student loans.
 About 90% of students attending for-profit colleges take out student loans to pay their tuition, as opposed to just 10% of community college students.
 For-profit institutions also have the highest default rate on student loans.

-This video looks at the differences between community and four year colleges.
+This video looks at the differences between community and four-year colleges.

 Why the Study was Conducted